ministryofjustice/modernisation-platform-terraform-loadbalancer/README.md

 Loadbalancer target groups and listeners need to be created separately.

-To run queries in Athen do the following:
+To run queries in Athena do the following:
-Go to the Athena console and click on Saved Queries https://console.aws.amazon.com/athena/saved-queries/home Click the new saved query that is named <custom_name>-create-table and Run it.
+Go to the Athena console and click on Saved Queries https://console.aws.amazon.com/athena/saved-queries/home

+Click the new saved query that is named `<custom_name>`-create-table and Run it.
 You only have to do it once.

 Try a query like `select * from lb_logs limit 100;`